lucy-kim/homehealth/README.md

 `crresource_index.do`
 - create a measure of resources spent on each patient--i.e. a summary index of care intensity based on spending

+`crepi_lvl_rehosp_smpl.do`
+- create episode-level data starting for fy 2013-2015 where fy is a year ending June

 `HHeffort4.do`
 - Compare HH efforts, readmissions (Reduced form model) by penalty pressure & HRRP or non-HRRP condition & TA vs MA patients

-`crepi_lvl_rehosp_smpl.do`
-- create episode-level data starting for fy 2013-2015 where fy is a year ending June
+`HHeffort6.do`
+- Remove cardiorespiratory conditions from the control group; run regs for P(Readmission) in the first week as outcome; and replace the 2012 penalty rate with the 2012 predicted probability of penalty

 `desc_stats.do`
 - Run descriptive stats